June Anderson

-June Anderson (born December 30, 1952) is a Grammy Award-winning American coloratura soprano.
+June Anderson (born December 30, 1952) is an American dramatic coloratura soprano.
 She is known for bel canto performances of Rossini, Donizetti, and Vincenzo Bellini.

 Subsequently, she has extended her repertoire to include a wide variety of other roles, including those from the Russian repertoire and works by Richard Strauss.
 In 2008, Anderson was elevated to Commandeur of the Ordre des Arts et des Lettres by the French Government and in 2007 received a "Victoire d'honneur" in the Victoires de la musique classique in Paris.

 Anderson has performed in noted opera houses including La Scala, Covent Garden, La Fenice, Metropolitan Opera, San Francisco Opera, Lyric Opera of Chicago and Teatro Colón.
 She has collaborated with conductors Leonard Bernstein, James Levine, Charles Dutoit, Zubin Mehta, Riccardo Muti, Seiji Ozawa, Giuseppe Sinopoli, Kent Nagano and Michael Tilson Thomas.

 Early life

 June Anderson was born in Boston, Massachusetts and raised in Wallingford, Connecticut.
 She attended Lyman Hall High School where she was the 5th highest in academic standing among 505 graduates in the class of 1970.
 She began vocal studies at age 11 and at age 17 was the youngest finalist (at that time) in the Metropolitan Opera auditions.